floragunncom/search-guard-docs/sgadmin.md

 <ES installation directory>/plugins/search-guard-2/sgconfig
 ```

 For basic usage, you need to specify the key and truststore, their respective passwords, and the directory where the configuation files can be found.
-In addition, you either specify the cluster name (`-cn` option), or as in this example, tell `sgadmin` to ignore the cluster name altogether (`-icl` option).
+In addition, you either specify the cluster name (`-cn` option), or, as in this example, tell `sgadmin` to ignore the cluster name altogether (`-icl` option).

 ```
 ./sgadmin.sh -ts <path/to/truststore> -tspass <truststore password>